 Traditionally served on the rocks, the aromatic liqueur is also a splendid ingredient for long drinks and Disaronno cocktails.

-Now moving on to enjoying this flavorful liqueur: Usually served as a digestif or dessert drink, Amaretto also stars in various cocktails and other beverages.
+Now moving on to enjoying this flavorful liqueur: Usually served as a digestif or dessert drink, Amaretto also stars in various cocktail recipes and other beverages.

 The simplest one is adding it to your cup of coffee.
-And the more complex recipes follow below in our list of cocktails to make with Disaronno.
+And the more complex recipes follow below in our list of cocktails with Disaronno.

 - 0.75 oz Cask-proof Bourbon